nest2code/E-comm/README.md

 # E-comm
-This is a basic ecommerce web app with node and react using mongodb
+This is a basic E-commerce web app with node and react using mongodb using mongoose